rozanxt/voltey/README.md

 Voltey
 ======

-Voltey is a robot-themed clone of the volleyball computer game Blobby Volley.
+A robot-themed clone of the volleyball computer game Blobby Volley.